adrahon/vagrant-kvm/README.md

 Vagrant-libvirt provide synced folder with Rsync and NFS.
 They also plan to support virtfs in future.

-It is neccesary to fix several bugs in libvirt/qemu to enable virtfs feature in both providers.
+It is neccesary to fix several bugs in libvirt/qemu to enable the virtfs feature in both providers.

 ### 5. Snapshots via sahara

-Vagrant-kvm plan to support snapshot via sahara.
+Vagrant-kvm plans to support snapshot via sahara.
 We have already proposed to sahara project to add support and are waiting for review. https://github.com/jedi4ever/sahara/pull/32